vzeizer/Udacity_Capstone_MLEngAzure/README.md

 I got the data from Kaggle, from [here](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package?resource=download).
 The original columns of the dataset are the following:

--'Date': Date of acquisition;
+- 'Date': Date of acquisition;
--'Location': Location where data was collected;
+- 'Location': Location where data was collected;
--'MinTemp': Mininum temperature of a given day;
+- 'MinTemp': Mininum temperature of a given day;
 -'MaxTemp': Maximum temperature of a given day;
 -'Rainfall': rainfall level;
 -'Evaporation': evaporation level in a given day;